ScrantonicityII/picturegame-bot/README.md

  * `git clone https://github.com/hswhite33/picturegame-bot.git`

 ## Configuration
-Configuration must be stored in `bot.ini` in the same directory as `run.sh`.
+Configuration must be stored in `bot.ini` in the same directory as `main.py`.
 See `sample.ini` for details.

 In addition, config for logging must be specified in JSON format according to Python's specification [here](https://docs.python.org/3/library/logging.config.html#logging.config.dictConfig)
 Sample configs for both dev and prod are provided in the repo.